oroinc/documentation/crm/cookbook/known_issues_outlook_addin.rst

 Cause
 ^^^^^^
 This issue sometimes arises when you uninstall the higher version of the Microsoft Outlook / Microsoft Office and return to the earlier version.
-Some registry keys may not be removed as expected during the uninstall and thus the Outlook loads using the invalid data.
+Some registry keys may not be removed as expected during uninstall resulting in Outlook using invalid data to load.

 Solution
 ^^^^^^^^^
-One of the possible solutions is to clean up the system registry and remove the invalid register keys.
-Close your Microsoft applications and follow the instruction available at:
+One of the possible solutions is to clean up the system registry and remove invalid register keys.
+Close your Microsoft applications and follow these instructions:

 https://www.fieldstonsoftware.com/support/support_gsyncit_8002801D.shtml